What are Antioxidants?

 The turmeric plant is a member of the ginger family that grows in Southeast Asian countries.
 The root of turmeric contains a golden yellow substance called curcumin, which is the active ingredient in turmeric and is a powerful antioxidant.

-Herbal Roots have an organic turmeric supplement that you check out here.
+Herbal Roots has a turmeric curcumin supplement that you check out here.

 Black elderberries come from small, shrub-like trees that grow in Europe.